biorack/metatlas/docs/Untargeted_Analysis.md

 There are over a dozen flags that can be passed to the `run_untargeted_pipeline.py` script, but they all have default values which get passed during a typical run with the automated cronjob.
-If the untargeted pipeline - or any individual steps therein - needs to be run outside the cronjob (e.g., to fasttrack a project or to fix an error that occurred during the automated job), the flags come in handy.
+If the untargeted pipeline - or any individual steps therein - needs to be run outside the cronjob (e.g., to fast-track a project or to fix an error that occurred during the automated job), the flags come in handy.
 Here are some examples:

 ### Example 1